AlisAquilae/Academia/content/Notes/Literature Notes/Water Quantity and Quality/Reader WQQ-Chapter 3-Evapotranspiration.md

 ## 3.3.6 Potential evapotranspiration methods
 As explained in section 3,1, evapotranspiration is driven by the difference in water vapour pressure between the evaporating (land) surface and the atmosphere.
 In potential evapotranspiration methods, it is typically assumed that evapotranspiration takes place from a saturated surface, and that the vapour pressure $e$ at the surface equals the saturated vapour pressure at the surface temperature, i.e. $e = e^* (T_{\text{surf}})$.
 Thus, direct determination of evapotranspiration would require observations of land surface temperature, which are not routinely available.

-Penman (1948) was amonng the first to propose a way around this problem.
+Penman (1948) was among the first to propose a way around this problem.
 Central in the derivation of the Penman-equation is the linearisation of the saturation vapour pressure versus temperature-curve (the Clausius-Clapeyron relation) at air temperature $T_{\text{air}}$:

 $$
 \Delta = \frac{e^* (T_{\text{surf}}) - e^*(T_{\text{air}})}{T_{\text{surf}} - T_{\text{air}}}